 TGbf Editor: Please insert the following Figure 11-41xxx in clause ‘11.21.18.3 Sensing session setup’ of 11bf D0.2:

-Figure 11-41c— unassociated non-AP STA sensing state machine diagram
+Figure 11-41c—Unassociated non-AP STA sensing state machine diagram

-An unassociated non-AP STA shall be considered as in sensing inactive state if the unassociated STA activity timer is not running.
-An unassociated non-AP STA shall be considered as in sensing active state if the unassociated STA activity timer is running.
-The sensing session is established when the unassociated non-AP STA transits from sensing inactive state to sensing active state. (#93, #141, #145, #430, #611, #774)
+An unassociated non-AP STA shall be considered to be in sensing inactive state if the unassociated STA activity timer is not running.
+An unassociated non-AP STA shall be considered to be in sensing active state if the unassociated STA activity timer is running.
+The sensing session is established when the unassociated non-AP STA transitions from sensing inactive state to sensing active state. (#93, #141, #145, #430, #611, #774)

-A typical sensing state machine implementation of unassociated non-AP STA is provided in Figure 11-41c (unassociated non-AP STA sensing state machine diagram). (#93, #141, #145, #430, #611, #774)
+A typical sensing state machine implementation of unassociated non-AP STA is provided in Figure 11-41c (Unassociated non-AP STA sensing state machine diagram). (#93, #141, #145, #430, #611, #774)

-When an unassociated non-AP STA is in sensing inactive state, upon the success of the procedure specified in 11.21.18.4 (Sensing measurement setup) between the unassociated non-AP STA and the AP, both sides shall start one unassociated STA activity timer for this unassociated non-AP STA, and the unassociated non-AP STA shall transit to sensing active state.
+When an unassociated non-AP STA is in sensing inactive state, upon successful of sensing measurement setup (see 11.21.18.4 (Sensing measurement setup)) between the unassociated non-AP STA and the AP, both sides shall start one unassociated STA activity timer for this unassociated non-AP STA, and the unassociated non-AP STA shall transition to sensing active state.
 The unassociated STA activity timer shall be set to a predefined value of 26.1s. (#93, #141, #145, #430, #611, #774)

 When an unassociated non-AP STA is in sensing active state, upon the success of the procedure specified in 11.21.18.4 (Sensing measurement setup) between the unassociated non-AP STA and the AP, both sides shall reset the unassociated STA activity timer for this unassociated non-AP STA.
 If the unassociated non-AP STA participates in a sensing measurement instance, i.e., if the corresponding measurement setup expiry timer resets, see 11.21.18.8 (Sensing measurement setup termination), both sides shall reset reset the unassociated STA activity timer for this unassociated non-AP STA.
-If the unassociated STA activity timer for this unassociated non-AP STA is expired, the unassociated non-AP STA shall transit to sensing inactive state. (#93, #141, #145, #430, #611, #774)
+If the unassociated STA activity timer for this unassociated non-AP STA has expired, the unassociated non-AP STA shall transition to sensing inactive state. (#93, #141, #145, #430, #611, #774)

 A sensing session is pairwise and is identified by MAC addresses and/or associated AID/USID the MAC address and/or the AID of the associated non-AP STA, or the MAC address and/or the USID of the unassociated non-AP STA (#228, #729, #142, #143).